microsoft/fluentui-contrib/packages/token-analyzer/README.md

 - we also need to ensure var analysis is done correctly after the refactor
 - Look at the path info again.
 Do we ever need it?
 - Convert token member within the analysis output to an array so we can hold multiple tokens.
 The order should be the order or priority.
 [0] being the highest pri with the last item in the array the least prioritized.
 - Duplicate entries in useButtonStyles.styles.ts for useRootDisabledStyles.base.nested:hover.color - we might need to test case this.
 This turns out to not be a dupe but a misplaced item.
 There's multiple layers of nesting in this particular style and instead of creating another nested layer it just injects the token into the direct tokens list.
-We should create another layer of nested.
+We should create another layer of nested and this should be able to be done if we update the path info correctly.
 - Add makeResetStyles specific tests in analyzer to ensure we process those correctly.
 - add config to point to custom prettier config for file output.
 - run shorthands functions with placeholder functions and parse out which properties are actually being set.
 This is a special case we will need to hard code and thus should make independent from the rest of our logic so it's easier to modify/remove.
 - add tests for findTsConfigPath
+- add tests for structure and output.
+We're processing the styles but not putting them in the right places right now.

 ## Features